bartbuba/nextjs-dashboard/README.md

+##I've worked on the course to develop my next.js skills to write a blink

 ## Next.js App Router Course - Starter

 This is the starter template for the Next.js App Router Course.
 It contains the starting code for the dashboard application.